 You will read some reviews where people claim that the product is hard to put back together when you wash it.

-There is not a perfect process to keeping baby things clean as it is in the nature of infants to spit-up, blow-out, and drool!
+There is not a perfect process for keeping baby things clean as it is in the nature of infants to spit-up, blow-out, and drool!

 We used our DockATot from birth to 8 months old when we regretfully packed it up because our son had outgrown it.
 It is still in great shape, even after so many washes, and we will definitely be using it for baby number 2!

 One thing I want to mention is around 6 months, the babies start to get more wiggly.
-He started maneuvering himself out of it some nights.
+Mine started maneuvering himself out of the Dock some nights.